 Jet card pricing

-Explorer allows the ability to share membership benefits with up to four authorized users, and includes deicing.
-Light jets are priced at $4,975 per hour ranging to $11,167 for large cabin jets, including 7.5% Federal Excise Tax.
+Explorer allows the ability to share membership benefits with up to four authorized users and includes deicing.
+Light jets are priced at $4,975 per hour ranging to $11,167 for large-cabin jets, excluding 7.5% Federal Excise Tax.
 Along with Wheels Up and Jet Linx, Explorer is one of a handful of pay-as-you-go guaranteed availability, fixed rate programs.